 2. Environmental Monitoring

-Humidity and temperature sensors developed using Raspberry Pi provide continuous monitoring and alert operators when conditions exceed predetermined thresholds.
+Humidity and temperature sensors based on Raspberry Pi provide continuous monitoring and alert operators when conditions exceed predetermined thresholds.
 One of the most commonly used Raspberry Pi-based temperature and humidity sensors is DHT22 developed by Adafruit.
 This sensor is about the size of a quarter, yet it provides humidity readings from 0% to 100% and temperature readings from -40°C to 80°C, with outputs every two seconds.

 In industrial environments, temperature and humidity levels can change quickly based on a variety of factors.
 Raspberry Pi in industry settings is able to monitor the impact of these changes.
 It is essential to maximizing outputs and restricting downtime to a minimum.